elalk/ejlalk/_pages/cv.md

 ======
 * B.S. in Chemistry, Washington University in St. Louis, 2017 concentration in biochemistry, archaeology
-* Ph.D in Chemical Oceanography, MIT WHOI Joint Program in Oceanography and Applied Ocean Science and Engineering, (expected 2022)
+* (in progress) Ph.D in Chemical Oceanography, MIT WHOI Joint Program in Oceanography and Applied Ocean Science and Engineering

 Work experience
 ======